-Grade point average (GPA) is computed by dividing the total number of credit points accumulated in courses for which a grade of A, A-, B+, B, B-, C+, C, C-, D+, D, F, or WF was assigned by the total number of hours attempted in those courses.
-Courses for which a grade of IP, S, U, CR, NC, W, AW, or NR was assigned are not included in computing the GPA.
+Grade point average (GPA) is computed by dividing the total number of credit points accumulated in courses for which a grade of A, A-, B+, B, B-, C+, C, C-, D+, D, F, or WF has been assigned by the total number of hours attempted in those courses.
+Courses for which a grade of IP, S, U, CR, NC, W, AW, or NR has been assigned are not included in computing the GPA.